-For the males out there who are vegan and considering the ketogenic diet, it’s important to note that there is some research that shows that consuming soy based foods can negatively impact testosterone .
+For the males out there who are vegan and considering the ketogenic diet, it’s important to note that some research shows that consuming soy-based foods can negatively impact testosterone .

 If you find you’re getting weaker and weaker in the gym or developing other symptoms associated with low testosterone (such as body fat gain or sexual dysfunction), there’s no doubt you’ll want to do all you can to change that.